BlackBoxVision/react-final-form-helpers/packages/rff-fields/README.md

 ## Use Case

-You're working with `react-final-form` and you need common use cases like dependent fields, what a field for changes, use prefix on fields.
+You're working with `react-final-form` and you need common use cases like dependent fields, watch a field for changes, use prefix on fields.

 ## Compatibility